Theprashil/username-react/README.md

 ## Overview

-This repo contains a project which I built to learn about REACT.js

-I built this website using core concepts of REACT.js like
+I created this project to practise the basic concepts I learn't about REACT.js like

 - Components
 - CSS